Gregory Dark: Music videos

 In 1996, Dark directed the music video for "Bar-X-The Rocking M" by the Melvins.
 In 1998, he directed the video for "Zoot Suit Riot" by Cherry Poppin' Daddies, which won the Daddies a nomination for "Best New Artist in a Video" at the 1998 MTV Video Music Awards.
 That same year, he directed "Fuck Dying" and "Pushin' Weight" for Ice Cube.
 Dark's 1998 video "What U See Is What U Get" for Xzibit remained at the top of the Charts on BET for almost a year and won a Source Award.
 In 1999, he directed the video for "From the Bottom of My Broken Heart" by Britney Spears.
 In 2000, Vitamin C's "Graduation (Friends Forever)" and Linkin Park's "One Step Closer" video, were shot in Los Angeles, sixty-three feet underground in an abandoned subway tunnel.
 In 2002, he directed the video for the A*Teens cover of "Can't Help Falling in Love" for the Disney feature Lilo & Stitch.

 Dark directed the music video for "Undercover Funk" by Snoop Dogg featuring Bootsy Collins for the film Undercover Brother.
 The video featured acting performances by the film's stars Eddie Griffin, who morphs into Snoop Dogg at the beginning of the video, and dancing and lip-synching performances by Neil Patrick Harris and Denise Richards.

 Major motion pictures

 Dark's first major motion picture, the horror film See No Evil, was released nationwide on May 19, 2006, for WWE Films and Lions Gate Entertainment.
 It was directed by Dark, written by Dan Madigan, produced by Joel Simon, and starred professional wrestler Kane.
-See No Evil grossed almost $19 million worldwide theatrical with a budget of $8 million The movie grossed over $45 million on DVD sales and rentals.
+See No Evil grossed almost $19 million worldwide theatrical with a budget of $8 million The film grossed over $45 million on DVD sales and rentals.

-In 2008 Dark directed the independent film Little Fish, Strange Pond, which was seen at a number of film festivals.
+In 2008, Dark directed the independent film Little Fish, Strange Pond, which was seen at a number of film festivals.
 The film starred Matthew Modine, Adam Baldwin, Callum Blue, Zach Galifianakis, Liza Weil, and Paul Adelstein and was retitled Frenemy for its December 2010 Lions Gate Entertainment DVD release.
 During 2009, Dark directed An Evening With Stephen Lynch, a concert film starring comedian and musician Stephen Lynch.